Commonwealth, state and territory governments are committed to delivering on the national priorities of the Fourth Action Plan.

 Governments will report on their key achievements and progress under the Fourth Action Plan through national progress reports.
 These reports will be made available to the community and will be placed on the plan4womenssafety website.
 Reporting will enable all governments to monitor national progress against the long-term objectives of the National Plan, including any changes needed to improve the outcomes of the National Plan.

 The Fourth Action Plan and overall National Plan will be evaluated to assess progress against objectives and inform the Australian Government’s future approach to reducing violence against women and their children.
-An evaluation plan will be developed in consultation with states and territories in the first year of the Fourth Action Plan.
+An evaluation plan has been developed in consultation with states and territories.
 The overall evaluation will be informed by separate evaluations of key individual initiatives funded across jurisdictions under the Fourth Action Plan.